 I love inspiring others, that’s my calling.
 I inspire others by creating content via various digital media platforms, as well as my role as a college professor.

-None of us are able to achieve success without some help or hurt or struggle along the way.
-Is there a particular person who you are grateful towards who helped get you to where you are? 😎
+None of us are able to achieve success without some adversity along the way.
+Is there a particular person who you are grateful towards who helped get you to where you are? ?

 In October 2017, shortly after I started my entrepreneurial pursuit and gained some traction, something unfortunate happened.
 I lost a friendship, and I felt hurt, confused, and devastated.
 It made me start to question and doubt myself more than ever.

 Maybe I was not meant to be an entrepreneur.

 Maybe I made others hate or dislike me.

 Maybe I was not good enough to do this.

 Two dear friends picked me up.
 I will never forget how they listened to me crying over Skype and repeating the same storyline over and over again.
 I feel forever grateful for the support from Deirdre Breakenridge and Zala Bricelj.